Divergence of the sum of the reciprocals of the primes: Euler's proof

-It is almost certain that Euler meant that the sum of the reciprocals of the primes less than n is asymptotic to log log n as n approaches infinity.
+It is almost certain (H. M. Edwards was less sanguine and suggested "[i]t is not clear exactly what Euler understood this equation to mean") that Euler meant that the sum of the reciprocals of the primes less than n is asymptotic to log log n as n approaches infinity.
 It turns out this is indeed the case, and a more precise version of this fact was rigorously proved by Franz Mertens in 1874.
 Thus Euler obtained a correct result by questionable means.

 Erdős's proof by upper and lower estimates

 The following proof by contradiction comes from Paul Erdős.

 Let p_{i} denote the ith prime number.
 Assume that the sum of the reciprocals of the primes converges.